 As the endowment was given in cash, patients understood that the trust game was played for real money.
 The game was played in a quiet space and patients made their decision privately – with the experimenter turning their back when patients decide how much money to transfer.
 Patients were paid shortly after making their decision, and providers were paid at the end of the following day, for one randomly selected patient.

 To ensure that all participants understood the game, simple visual aids were developed to describe the different options.
 The game was piloted several times.
+Each time, participants were debriefed to ascertain their understanding and refine the visual aids and instructions.
 Enumerators were extensively trained to follow a script, in order to ensure that instructions were identical for all participants.
 Further information on logistics, as well as the specific instructions given to patients and providers can be found in the online Appendix 2.

 Provider and facility surveys